 The access to PHI allowed the firm to target patients with certain health conditions and helped with the receipt of previous authorizations for Warner Chilcott pharmaceutic products and services.
 When federal agents questioned Luthra regarding her relationship with Warner Chilcott, she did not give the right information thereby impeding the investigation.

 Luthra was previously charged for accepting kickbacks from Warner Chilcott in the amount of about $23,500.
-The money were accounted as payment for speaker fees during trainings and educational events that didn’t actually happen..
+The money were accounted as payment for speaker fees during training and educational events that didn’t actually happen..
 The DOJ ditched the mentioned charges, even though the case against the doctor continued to be targeted, leading to the 2 convictions.

 Luthra faces prison time and a big fine.
 The maximum fine for the HIPAA infringement is a custodial sentence of at most 1 year, one year of monitored release, and a maximum penalty of $50,000.
 The greatest fine for impeding a criminal health investigation is about 5 years in prison, 3 years of monitored release, and a penalty of up to $250,000.